 If you’re staying at the AC Hotel or one of the other Bricktown hotels, you can start with cocktails or wine at Mickey Mantle’s Steakhouse or beer at Tapwerks in Bricktown.
 With 300 beers to choose from, including more than one hundred on draught, Tapwerks has something for everyone—local brew, cider, imports, and domestics.
-The Bricktown loop also puts you right next to The Criterion if you’re headed to a concert or comedy show, and local favorite Crabtown with its massive, delicious crab boil is right on Sheridan.
+The Bricktown loop also puts you right next to The Criterion if you’re headed to a concert or comedy show (when they're back in action), and local favorite Crabtown with its massive, delicious crab boil is right on Sheridan.

 If you need fresh air after a long day in the conference room, the Bricktown loop has stops at Myriad Gardens and Scissortail Park.
 The Myriad Botanical Gardens is the city’s 17-acre urban park that also includes a sunken duck/koi pond and the Crystal Bridge, a beautiful, cylindrical greenhouse with more than 700 plant varieties.
 Scissortail Park is the newest addition to our downtown scene with activities for all ages, trails, playground equipment, fountains, a dog park, and plenty of garden spaces.
 A new restaurant, Spark, will open on the park’s north edge sometime in 2020.
 Social Capital, with its beautiful view of the new convention center and amazing local beer list, is on the west side of the park.